Second Congo War: 1999–2000

-In November government-controlled television in Kinshasa claimed that Kabila's army had been rebuilt and was now prepared to fulfil its "mission to liberate" the country.
+In November, government-controlled television in Kinshasa claimed that Kabila's army had been rebuilt and was now prepared to fulfil its "mission to liberate" the country.
 Rwandan-supported rebel forces launched a major offensive and approached Kinshasa but were eventually repelled.

 By 24 February 2000, the UN authorised a force of 5,537 troops, the United Nations Organization Mission in the Democratic Republic of the Congo (known by the French acronym, MONUC), to monitor the cease-fire.
-However, fighting continued between rebels and government forces and between Rwandan and Ugandan forces.
+Fighting continued between rebels and government forces and between Rwandan and Ugandan forces.
 Numerous clashes and offensives occurred throughout the country, most notably heavy fighting between Uganda and Rwanda in Kisangani in May and June 2000.

 On 9 August 2000 a government offensive in Equateur Province along the Ubangi River was repulsed near Libenge by MLC forces.
 Military operations and diplomatic efforts made by the UN, African Union and Southern African Development Community failed to make any headway.